 Historical Context

 The concept of measuring data variability has been around for centuries, with early statisticians exploring different ways to describe the spread of data.
-The mean absolute deviation emerged as one of the earliest measures of dispersion, offering a simple alternative to more complex calculations.
+Now, the mean absolute deviation emerged as one of the earliest measures of dispersion, offering a simple alternative to more complex calculations.
 It was particularly favored in times when computational resources were limited, as it requires only basic arithmetic operations.

 Step-by-Step Calculation